Final Fantasy XIV: Shadowbringers: Story

-Returning home
+Patches

-The Exarch enlists the aid of Beq Lugg, a nu mou expert on souls, to restore the Scions before their bodies on the Source waste away.
-Meanwhile, Eulmore's citizens elect Chai-Nuzz their new Mayor, who works to share Eulmore's bounty with all of Kholusia.
-The Warrior returns to the Source to reconnect with allies there, learning Zenos has returned, and that Varis' death has plunged Garlemald into civil war.
-Estinien also reveals he fought an Imperial machine resembling the Ultima Weapon.
+G'raha calls on Beq Lugg, a nu mou expert on souls, to help restore the Scions before their Source bodies expire.
+Meanwhile, Eulmore's citizens elect Chai-Nuzz, a neurotic yet brilliant engineer who reluctantly led the operation to climb Mount Gulg, as their next mayor.
+In spite of his anxiety towards his role, he works diligently to share Eulmore's bounty with all of Kholusia.
+The Warrior reconnects with Source allies, learning of Zenos' return, and a new Garlean civil war after Varis' death.
+Estinien tells of an Imperial copy of the Ultima Weapon he encountered while escaping.

-Back on the First, the Scions elect to tell the true story of that world's Warriors of Light.
-However, their efforts are exploited by Elidibus for inscrutable ends, as he seems to want to awaken the Echo in the populous.
-He reveals the Echo is a trace of the Ancients' power, not a gift from Hydaelyn.
-Unable to oppose Elidibus without undoing their own efforts, the Scions continue investigating means to return home.
-In Amaurot, they find an archival hologram of the Ancient Venat, who intended to become Hydaelyn's heart just as Elidibus became Zodiark's.
-Elidibus interrupts, putting the Warrior through a gauntlet based on their adventures, but framed far more darkly.
-Y'shtola intervenes, deducing that Elidibus is a primal of his original self, separated from Zodiark.
-Furthermore, Elidibus is the original source of the "Warrior of Light" legend, and uses that faith to increase his power.
+On the First, the Scions reveal the truth of Norvandt's Warriors of Light: Ardbert and his comrades.
+Elidibus exploits their efforts, impersonating Ardbert, seemingly to awaken many to the Echo for unknown ends.
+He tells the Scions that the Echo is a trace of the Ancients' power, not a gift from Hydaelyn.
+Unable to oppose "Ardbert" without sowing confusion, the Scions continue investigating means to return home.
+Bringing together their combined magical knowledge from two worlds, they gradually devise a plan: the Scions will use "spirit vessels" to preserve their souls and memories, allowing the Warrior to safely ferry them across the rift between worlds, after which they can return to their bodies.

+In Amaurot, the Scions find an archival hologram of the Ancient Venat, who intended to become Hydaelyn's heart, as Elidibus became Zodiark's.
+Elidibus interrupts, putting the Warrior through tests based on a twisted retelling of their story.
+Y'shtola intervenes, deducing that Elidibus is still a primal, though separated from Zodiark.
+Furthermore, Elidibus is the original source of the "Warrior of Light" legend, exploiting that faith to gain power.

-Elidibus attacks G'raha and Beq Lugg, stealing a prototype vessel with G'raha's blood and memories.
-Elidibus thus controls the Tower, and summons hundreds of spectral "Warriors of Light" to impede the heroes.
-The Warrior of Darkness reaches the Tower and fights Elidibus, who has taken the form of the "Warrior of Light" of legend; it is revealed that the Warrior's soul once belonged to Azem, the Fourteenth Seat of the Convocation.
-Together, the Warrior and G'raha defeat Elidibus, sealing him in the Tower, but G'raha's over-use of its powers fully crystallizes his body.
-The Warrior returns to the Source and restores their allies, then awakens the G'raha of the Source using the prototype soul-vessel.
-G'raha, with all the memories of the First, joins the Scions.
-Meanwhile, Zenos usurps the imperial throne, gaining the Ascian Fandaniel as an ally with all the knowledge a sundered Ascian can provide, and plans his reunion with the Warrior.
+Elidibus attacks G'raha and Beq Lugg, stealing a prototype vessel with G'raha's blood and memories to control the Tower.
+He summons hundreds of spectral "Warriors of Light" to impede the Scions.
+The Warrior of Darkness reaches the Tower and fights Elidibus, who takes the form of the legendary "Warrior of Light"; it is revealed that the Warrior of Darkness has the soul of Azem, the missing Fourteenth Seat of the Convocation, who resigned out of protest towards their plan to summon Zodiark.
+With the timely aid of Emet-Selch's shade, the Warrior and G'raha defeat Elidibus, sealing him in the Tower forever.
+G'raha's exertions fully crystallize his body, but the Warrior uses the prototype vessel to preserve his soul and memories.
+With the spirit vessels complete, the Warrior returns to the Source, restores their allies, then awakens the G'raha of the Source.
+G'raha, inheriting the Crystal Exarch's soul and memories, officially joins the Scions.
+Meanwhile, Zenos allies with the nihilist sundered Ascian Fandaniel, gaining the knowledge a sundered Ascian can provide, and plans his reunion with the Warrior.